vhelin/wla-dx/doc/wlaflags.rst

 You can supply WLA with some (or all or none) of the following option flags.

+-h  Assume that all label references are 16-bit by default (size hints
+    still work).
+Without this flag it's assumed that label references are 8-bit unless otherwise specified.
 -i  Add list file information.
 Adds extra information to the output so
     WLALINK can produce list files.
 -M  WLA generates makefile rules describing the dependencies of the main